OpsHubProduct/OpsHub-Docs-Validation-Space/docs/connectors/clarity.md

 **Query Samples:**

 * Clarity provides filters in its REST API.
-The same filter format needs to be specified in the criteria and filter queries in OpsHub Integration Manager.
+The same filter format needs to be specified in the criteria and filter queries in <code class="expression">space.vars.SITENAME</code>.
   * **Syntax of a single filter**: ` (<attribute> <operator> <value>)`
     > **Note**: Parenthesis is required as part of filter.
   * **Syntax to have multiple filters**: `<filter1> and/or <filter2> and/or <filter2>`